autoplot/documentation/javadoc/org/das2/stream/PacketDescriptor.md

-# org.das2.stream.PacketDescriptorRepresents the global properties of the stream, that are accessible to
+# org.das2.stream.PacketDescriptor

- datasets within.
+Represents the global properties of the stream, that are accessible to datasets within.

-PacketDescriptor( org.w3c.dom.Element element )
+# PacketDescriptor( org.w3c.dom.Element element )
 creates a new PacketDescriptor

-PacketDescriptor( int id, org.w3c.dom.Element element )
+# PacketDescriptor( int id, org.w3c.dom.Element element )
 creates a new PacketDescriptor

-PacketDescriptor( )
+# PacketDescriptor( )

 ***